Why I'm Considering Applying for the Mastercard<sup>®</sup> Black Card™ Why I'm Considering Applying for the Mastercard<sup>®</sup> Black Card™

 Why I'm Considering Applying for the Mastercard® Black Card™

 AwardWallet receives compensation from advertising partners for links on the blog.
+Terms Apply to the offers listed on this page.
+Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.
-Offers for Bank of America cards mentioned in this post have been updated as of 08/07/2024
+Offers for Bank of America cards mentioned in this post have been updated as of 06/26/2025

 Offers for the Bank of America® Premium Rewards® Elite Credit Card, The Ritz-Carlton™ Credit Card and Mastercard® Black Card™ are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

-For all we talk about points, miles, and credit cards, you'd think there'd be more press about the Mastercard® Black Card™.
-While in the past its best benefit has been “well, it's pretty heavy,” there's something else the card provides that we've all been sleeping on.
+For all we talk about points, miles, and credit cards, you'd think there'd be more press about the Mastercard® Black Card™

 In the wake of Chase removing Priority Pass restaurant access from its credit cards, I'm giving the Mastercard® Black Card™ some serious thought.
 Let's discuss the card's benefits and why it's a card more people should consider.